mhalonen02/CS3141-RO1-team3/README.md

 Before you begin working on the code, ALWAYS make sure you have the most up-to-date branch (master or otherwise)
 1. Run command in terminal `git status`.
 2. If the status does not say the code is up to date, run the command `git pull origin master`
-3. You may need to run `git fetch` first if you get errors
+3. You may need to run `git fetch` and/or set up a remote repo first if you get errors